 The Cre-Toolbox: Revealing Gene Functions with Cre-lox Recombination

-After a brief introduction of the Cre-lox technology, this webinar discusses using Cre-lox to understand pleiotropy and dissecting gene functions, overcoming embryonic and early postnatal lethality Inducible inactivation with the creERT2 system, phenotypes induced by Cre driver, Tamoxifen toxicity, and Cre leakiness.
+After a brief introduction of the Cre-lox technology, this webinar discusses using Cre-lox to understand pleiotropy and dissecting gene functions, overcoming embryonic and early postnatal lethality Inducible inactivation with the creERT2 system, phenotypes induced by Cre driver, selective estrogen receptor modulator (SERM) toxicity, and Cre leakiness.

 * CRISPR/CAS9 used under licenses to granted and pending US and international patents from The Broad Institute and ERS Genomics Limited.